 Care for Deciduous Teeth

 Are you one of those new parents who bottle feeds their baby to sleep and is wondering what that milk is doing to your child new teeth?
-Or are you breast feeding your child and you are wondering if leaving milk in your child’s moth is affecting the oral health of your young one.
+Or are you breastfeeding your child and you are wondering if leaving milk in your child’s mouth is affecting the oral health of your young one?

-Much of tooth decay is a result of bacteria activity, the bacterial responsible for it is called Streptococcus mutans or S mutans for short.
+Much of tooth decay is a result of bacteria activity, the bacteria responsible for it is called Streptococcus mutations or S mutants for short, this dentist for children in Brisbane says.
 These bacteria are known to be the primary agent of dental caries.
-Some experts claim that S mutans are killed by breast milk.
+Some experts claim that S mutants are killed by breast milk.
 In other words, research has shown that breast milk protects your kid’s teeth and has antibacterial effects against Streptococcus.

 For some kids, the process of getting the first teeth can be tedious.
-For some kids, teething begins when they are only 3 months old and for others deciduous teeth can appear when they are 15 months.
-As such there is no rush to wean your baby from night feeding.
+For some children, teething begins when they are only 3 months old and for others, deciduous teeth can appear when they are 15 months.
+As such, there is no rush to wean your baby from night feeding.
 So, although breast milk contains some level of anti-bacteria it still also contains sugar that tends to make the oral environment an acidic environment with low PH values.
-Being in low PH environment for a prolonged period increases the risk of dental decay in those teeth.
+Being in a low PH environment for a prolonged period increases the risk of dental decay in those teeth.

 If parents fail to take care of their baby’s teeth, their kids may experience having teeth that are not aligned properly.
 Other consequences can be a malformed permanent tooth in the child’s mouth or in some cases infection in the mouth.

-Question is how can parents prevent or minimise decay in the milk teeth?
-The answer is to start the oral hygiene for kids from the beginning.
+The question is how can parents prevent or minimise decay in the milk teeth?
+The answer is to start oral hygiene for kids from the beginning.
 At pure dentistry, our dentists in the upper mt Gravatt area recommend you to bring your kids to the dental practice from age of 1, 2 so that they become familiar with the dentist and dental hygiene.

-There are certain points that can control excessive decay in kid’s teeth.
-Juices have a high sugar content, so if you keep your kids from drinking juices and keep the juice out of their bottle, it is an important step towards protecting kids’ teeth against tooth decay.
+According to the kid’s dentist in Brisbane Dr Soha Sharif, there are certain points that can control excessive decay in kid’s teeth.
+Juices have high sugar content, so if you keep your kids from drinking juices and keep the juice out of their bottles, it is an important step towards protecting kids’ teeth against tooth decay.